 You can expect the first draft you write to be too long.
 It’s likely your summary will need some editing to meet the brief, which also gives you an opportunity to double check all the values (such as p values) have been written accurately.

-Do you have any suggestions for summarising a research article?
+Do you have any suggestions for writing a clinical paper summary?
 Feel free to share them in the comments below.